Miscarriage: A Father’s Grief

-Getting Pregnant Again is Nerve-Racking
+Getting Pregnant Again is Scary

 Mariah comments that becoming pregnant after a miscarriage is not the purely joyful experience everyone assumes it will be.

-“You know, everyone’s excited when you’re pregnant with a Rainbow Baby, but it’s a lot harder.
+“You know, everyone’s excited when you’re pregnant with a rainbow baby, but it’s a lot harder.
 I was nervous.
 When I hit nine months and said, “I need to be induced!”
-I finally ended up having a C-section — and the most beautiful Rainbow Baby.
+I finally ended up having a C-section — and the most beautiful rainbow baby.

 “During the pregnancy, Dr. Litrel had us on a strict schedule of seeing doctors and also the specialist.
 By 29-30 weeks, we were going to the doctor every week.